Shrijeeth/Pytorch-Lightning-for-LLMs/Module-1/1_The Mathematical Optimization Loop.md

 # Neural Networks as Linear Regression

-We often treat "Neural Networks" as magic boxes, but at their core, they are just fancy versions of Linear Regression.
+We often treat "Neural Networks" as magic boxes, but at their core, they are just fancy versions of Linear Regression.[^1]

 To make this concrete, let's model the basketball shot mathematically using the simplest equation in algebra: the line equation ($y = mx + b$).